JadingTsunami/bigfile_tools/README.md

 ## !!
 WARNING !!

 **This program does not provide guardrails!
 You can easily break your game's data and cause it to crash on start-up.
-Always back up all files before replacing them.
+Always back up all files and ALL GAME DATA before editing or replacing any files.
 Use at your own risk!**

+ **BACK UP ALL YOUR DATA BEFORE MAKING ANY CHANGES!!**

 ## BASIC INSTRUCTIONS

 1. Clone this repo.
-2. Copy your `bigfile` to a subfolder named `bigdata`.
+2. Copy your game `bigfile` to a working area of your choice.
-3. In a terminal, run the compression tool from within the `bigdata` subfolder:
-    - `dotnet run --project ../compression_tool`
-    - This will decompress your `bigfile` to `bigfile.decomp`
-4. Edit the bigfile and save as `bigfile.mod`
-    - The bigfile editor tool will do this for you when you click "save"
-    - See **important notes** in the editor section.
-5. In a terminal, re-run the compression tool from within the `bigdata` subfolder:
-    - `dotnet run --project ../compression_tool`
-    - This will recompress your `bigfile.mod` to `bigfile.recomp`
-6. **BACK UP YOUR GAME'S ORIGINAL BIGFILE**
-7. Replace your game bigfile with `bigfile.recomp`
-8. Try out your changes in-game!
-    - To make additional edits, repeat these steps starting at step 2.
+    * Make a backup of your game's `bigfile` just in case!
+3. Load your `bigfile` into the editor and edit.

 # Tool Summary

+## bigfile_editor

+Edits the content of a bigfile.
+Very WIP.

+* Imports and exports game-ready **compressed** bigfiles.
+* Imports and exports **uncompressed** bigfiles which load/save faster and can be manually edited in a hex editor.

+After import, the game data tables appear on the left side of the GUI.
+Expand the tree and select a table to show its data as a tree structure on the right side panels.
+Double-click entries to edit them.

+Only a small amount of game data is annotated at this time, but if the data in a table is believed to be understood, a description will show in the "Meaning" column.
+More can be added, so if you discover the purpose of a field, feel free to suggest updates.

+* **WARNING!!** Editing game data can be unpredictable.
+The tool uses a "best guess" about the game data, which may or may not result in game crashes, data corruption or loss, and so on. **BACK UP ALL YOUR DATA BEFORE MAKING ANY CHANGES!!**

 ## compression_tool